 A further walk inside the creek will bring you to a freshwater pool at the base of the waterfall.
 Splash around before heading back to the boat and back to Taiohae, capping off a memorable day.

 Logistics: boat departs at 8:30 am and returns at 5 pm.
 For the easy 8 kilometer hike, bring: lunch, waterproof sandals, hat, water and plenty of mosquito repellent.
 I would also recommend wearing long sleeves as the mosquitos in the forest can be ferocious.
-Cost is 6,000F with a maximum of 6 people.
-DO NOT miss this.
 I highly recommend booking this for the first full day in Nuku Hiva as tours might be: fully booked, underbooked or canceled due to bad weather.

 A visit to this incredible part of Nuku Hiva can be combined on a full day road trip together with Hatiheu, Anaho Bay and everything in between.
 Have a look at this 4 days in Nuku Hiva itinerary for more info.
 You can visit the valley with your own car or book a spot with Alvane from Pension Koku’u (highly recommended, you’ll later see why).